AhmedThahir/uni-notes/docs/Economics/Macroeconomics/02_Core_Principles.md

 ## Prices rise when govt prints excess money

-4 functions of money

-1. Facilitates trade
-   prevents the need for coincidence of wants; ie money prevents the need for both parties to want to exchange products that they want from the other person
-2. mode of deferred payment
-3. unit of value
-4. store of value

 If you print money without them producing anything, money loses its value and inflation occurs However, if you print money due to increase in the country's output, then it's fine